Beluga-T/Music-Genre-Classification-by-Neuron-Network-Models/README.md

 ## Results

-After training the model for 80 epochs, it achieved a test accuracy of 87%.
+After training the model for 80 epochs, it achieved a test accuracy of XX%.
 These results demonstrate the model's effectiveness in classifying music genres based on audio features.

 ## Future Work